dannystewart/volumeHUD/README.md

 # volumeHUD

-A simple macOS app that displays a volume overlay when you change your volume, just like it used to.
+A simple macOS app that brings back the classic volume and brightness HUDs.

 ## Why This Exists

-With macOS Tahoe, Apple has revamped Control Center, and as part of this they decided to replace the nice reliable volume indicator of 25 years with a tiny popover in the corner of the screen that's even smaller than a notification.
-It's barely visible, especially against light backgrounds, and it disappears faster than I remember where to look for it.
+With macOS Tahoe, Apple revamped Control Center and replaced the classic volume and brightness indicators of 25 years with tiny popovers in the corner of the screen, even smaller than notifications.
+They're barely visible, especially against light backgrounds, and they disappear before I remember where to look.
 Even after months on the Tahoe beta, I still haven't gotten used to it.
 It's bad UI.

-So I did what any sane person would do: I picked up Xcode and wrote my first ever Mac app to bring back the classic macOS volume experience we all know and love (except Apple, apparently).
-It does what any good volume indicator should do: it tells you what your volume is when you change it and then it goes away.
-And get this—you can actually *see it*.
+So I did what any sane person would do: I picked up Xcode and wrote my first ever Mac app to bring back the classic macOS HUDs we all know and love (except Apple, apparently).
+They do what a good system indicator should do: they show you the value when you change them and then they go away.
+And get this—you can actually *see them*.
 A groundbreaking feature in 2025.

 ## What It Looks Like

 <img src="volumeHUD.gif" alt="volumeHUD Demo" height="300"></img>

-As of version 2.0, the app now offers a brightness HUD that works the same way.
+Version 2.0 now includes a brightness HUD that looks and works the same.

 ## How to Use It